sumfacts/sumfacts/README.md

 Another way to use SumFacts is by cloning this repository and running it locally on your computer.

-The data is all stored in the same place (the IPFS), which means no matter where you create an argument you will be able to see it using this application on any computer if you have its unique CID.
+The data is all stored in the same place (the IPFS), which means no matter where you create an argument you will be able to see it using this application on any other computer if you have its unique CID.

 Therefore, if the official website ever gets attacked or shut down, the data will live on for as long as people have it cached in the IPFS network.